mukaiizawa/Paren/man/man1/yes.md

     yes [STRING]

 # DESCRIPTION
-Repeatedly output a line with all specified STRING, or `y`.
+Repeatedly output a line with all specified `STRING`.

+If `STRING` is omitted, it is considered that the `y` is specified.

 # SEE ALSO
 - coreutils(7)